HelmholtzAI-FZJ/2025-12-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/email-template.md

 - Some knowledge of the Python language.

+- (WINDOWS ONLY): Windows is problematic with its outdated terminal utilities.

-- (WINDOWS ONLY): You can use WSL to have all Linux tools under windows, but this is optional..
+You can use WSL (Windows subsystem for Linux) to have all Linux tools under windows, but this is optional.
+And might cause confusion, because this creates a second home directory.

 This installs the WSL support for Visual Studio Code, which will install WSL itself (And Ubuntu). https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl - This is a long install, take your time.
-  PLEASE MAKE SURE WSL IS ACTUALLY INSTALLED - Try running it.
+Try running it.
 Check this example: https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10/

 ---